Your role as a homestay host

 Telephone and internet

-How you handle expenses such as telephone and internet is up to you.
+Hosts will provide students with internet provision suitable for study purposes 'free of charge'.
 Students are provided with Internet usage guidelines before they arrive.
-Students must cover their own phone costs.
+Students are encouraged to have a mobile phone and must cover their own phone costs.
 If your student uses your home phone, let them know how you will keep track of their calls.
 For example, for international calls they can dial 0012 (instead of 0011) to find out the cost.

 Encourage your student to speak English all the time.
 But please remember to be sensitive to the cultural differences between Australia and other countries.
 Flexibility and patience will always help.